Teaching, Learning, & Technology (TLT)

 Introductory environmental education course designed to prepare students to implement environmental education opportunities in formal and non-formal education settings.
 Topics include history and philosophy of environmental education, environmental laws and regulations, GIS, environmental issues and decision making, curriculum integration and environmental education teaching methodologies.
 This is a Web enhanced containing both online and fieldwork components.

-TLT 368 (ES 368) Teaching and Learning with Geospatial Tools 3 Credits
+TLT 368 (EVST 368) Teaching and Learning with Geospatial Tools 3 Credits

 TLT 380 Child Development and Cognition 3 Credits